OmicsDI/edu-dev/content/post/welcome-to-omicsdi.md

 {{< figure src="/media/databases-workflow.png" title="Figure 1: Current Schema of BioMedical Data Distribution/Dissemination " >}}

-Figure 1 shows how data is produced/store and distributed in biomedical research.
+Figure 1 shows how data is produced/stored and distributed in biomedical research.
 The result of an omics experiment (e.g Proteomics or Metabolomics) is submitted to a public Archive (e.g PRIDE or Metaboligths).
 These `Data Archives` provide a common interface for **submission**, **validation** and **downloading** of the original results/data.
 Importantly, each individual repository/archive define three major components to guide the submission process:

-- The metadata guidelines including Standards and Ontologies to define/describe a datasets and corresponding components (e.g. samples, instruments).
+- The metadata guidelines including Standards and Ontologies to define/describe a dataset and corresponding components (e.g. samples, instruments).
 - File formats to store and handle the underlying data in the Dataset.
 - The submission guidelines define how to submit and retrieve the data from the repository.

 In recent years the number of databases and archives has growth in all omics fields [1].
 For example, in Proteomics the results of a Mass spectrometry experiment can be submitted to four different databases members of [ProteomeXchange](www.proteomexchange.org): PeptideAtlas/PASSEL, PRIDE, MassIVE, jPOST.
-In addition, each Omics field has developed and growth independently of the other fields including their metadata specifications, file formats and submission guidelines.
-For this reason most of the `Data Archives` are field specific (e.g. Metabolomics - Metaboligths, Metabolomics Workbench).
+In addition, each omics field has developed and growth independently of the other fields including their metadata specifications, file formats, and submission guidelines.
+For this reason, most of the `Data Archives` are field specific (e.g. Metabolomics - Metaboligths, Metabolomics Workbench).

 ## Omics Data Dissemination